BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

     - Cache references to DOM elements to optimize performance.

 2. Dynamic Content Handling:
-    - We us JavaScript to update content dynamically based on user actions or data changes.
+    - We use JavaScript to update content dynamically based on user actions or data changes.

 3. User Experience:
     - We manage loading states and provide feedback during asynchronous operations to enhance user satisfaction.